Cisco ACI

 Monitor and Audit Cluster Activity:

-Implementing robust monitoring and auditing mechanisms is essential for detecting and responding to security incidents promptly.
+Implementing robust monitoring and auditing mechanisms is essential for promptly detecting and responding to security incidents.
 By leveraging Kubernetes-native monitoring solutions, you can gain visibility into cluster activity, detect anomalies, and generate alerts for suspicious behavior.
-Furthermore, regularly reviewing audit logs helps in identifying potential security breaches and provides valuable insights for enhancing the security posture of your Kubernetes environment.
+Furthermore, regularly reviewing audit logs helps identify potential security breaches and provides valuable insights for enhancing the security posture of your Kubernetes environment.

 Kubernetes Attack Vectors

-The hot topic for security teams is how to improve Kubernetes security, implement Kubernetes security best practice within the cluster, and make container networking deployments more secure.
+The hot topic for security teams is how to improve Kubernetes security, implement Kubernetes security best practices within the cluster, and make container networking deployments more secure.
 Kubernetes is a framework that provides infrastructure and features.
-But it would be best to think outside the box regarding Kubernetes security best practices.
+However, thinking outside the box regarding Kubernetes’ best security practices would be best.

 We are not saying that Kubernetes doesn’t have built-in security features to protect your application architecture!
-It includes logging and monitoring, debugging and introspection, identity, and authorization.
-But ask yourself, do these defaults cover all aspects of your security requirements?
+These include logging and monitoring, debugging and introspection, identity, and authorization.
+But ask yourself: Do these defaults cover all aspects of your security requirements?
 Remember that much of the complexity with Kubernetes can be abstract with OpenShift networking.

 Traditional Security Constructs

-Traditional security constructs don’t work with containers.
-And we have seen this with the introduction of Zero Trust Networking.
+Traditional security constructs don’t work with containers, as we have seen with the introduction of Zero Trust Networking.
 Containers have a different security model as they are short-lived and immutable.
 For example, securing containers differs from securing a virtual machine (VM).

 For one, the attack surface is smaller as containers usually only live for about a week, as opposed to a VM that may stay online forever.
 As a result, we need to manage vulnerabilities and compliance through the container scheduler lifecycle – from build tools, image registries, and production.

 How do you measure security within a Kubernetes environment?
 No one can ever be 100% secure, but one should follow certain best practices to harden the gates against bad actors.
-You can have different levels of security within different parts of the Kubernetes domain.
-However, a general Kubernetes security best practice would be introducing as many layers of security between your Kubernetes environment and the bad actors to secure valuable company assets.
+You can have different levels of security within other parts of the Kubernetes domain.
+However, a general Kubernetes security best practice would be introducing as many layers of protection between your Kubernetes environment as possible and the bad actors to secure valuable company assets.

 Hacker sophistication